tpoisot/ms_connectance_complexity/ms_conn_compl.md

 complex networks, *i.e.* with more nodes and intermediate connectance.
-The consequence of this is that even though it may be possible to generate a large number of randomized networks, in a context where species identity do not matter (which is often the case in null model analyses in ecology), several of these "replicates" can actually be the same, and thus the power of null model analyses at connectances where the network space is increasingly constrained (*i.e.* extremely high and low connectances) should be carefully evaluated.
+The consequence of this is that even though it may be possible to generate a large number of randomized networks, in a context where species identity do not matter (which is often the case in null model analyzes in ecology), several of these "replicates" can actually be the same, and thus the power of null model analyzes at connectances where the network space is increasingly constrained (*i.e.* extremely high and low connectances) should be carefully evaluated.

 Second, generating null models with a low connectance is a computationally